 The latest cancellations were due to the ongoing Coronavirus-related safety concerns, international travel restrictions and uncertainties (countries' lockdowns and port closures).

 In March 2020, due to shipbuilding delays, Ritz-Carlton postponed cruise company's launch to April 22, 2021 (instead of February 1, 2020, as previously planned) when the Evrima ship is scheduled to start its maiden voyage from Lisbon.

 All affected bookings received a full monetary refund (100% reimbursement of the fare paid).
-Independently booked flights and hotels were also fully reimbursed (for date changes or cancellation fees) and travel agents' commissions protected (cruise-only commissions for all cancelled voyages).
-Next are listed all cancelled Ritz-Carlton cruises as departure dates, booking codes (in brackets) and lowest prices per person (in EUR) on themed voyages.
+Independently booked flights and hotels were also fully reimbursed (for date changes or cancellation fees) and travel agents' commissions protected (cruise-only commissions for all canceled voyages).
+Next are listed all canceled Ritz-Carlton cruises as departure dates, booking codes (in brackets) and lowest prices per person (in EUR) on themed voyages.

 |30 September 2019||Structural and Technical Issues|

-On September 30, 2019, the shipowner Ritz-Carlton Yacht Collection announced an over 4 months delay (due to shipyard issues / "challenges around the former shipyard management") for fleet's first vessel.
+On September 30, 2019, the shipowner Ritz-Carlton Yacht Collection announced a 4 months delay (due to shipyard issues / "challenges around the former shipyard management") for the fleet's first vessel.
 The superyacht Evrima was initially planned for inauguration in February 2020, then postponed for June 3, 2020.